Sunday, November 17, 2024

 Through the years, all of the associated barns and outbuildings have been demolished.
 A historic homestead directly across the street was completely leveled just a few years ago.
 The one factor that probably led to the preservation of the old tavern is a stone marker placed at the site in 1914 by the Daughters of the American Revolution of Shullsburg, which states, “The stone marks the old Chicago stageroad, and the tavern built by Fortunatus Berry in 1829”.

 In 2013, three impassioned individuals acquired the property and set up a non-profit called Friends of Berry Tavern.
-Their goal is to restore the old tavern and the root cellar back to its original condition and promote the site as a public space.
+Their goal is to restore the old tavern and the root cellar back to their original conditions and promote the site as a public space.
 One of those individuals is Cory Ritterbusch, an acquaintance of mine for some years.
 Cory plans yearly events at the old tavern that include personal tours, folk music, food, drinks, and old-fashioned outdoor games.
 This year, I finally managed to attend the festivities with Aimee and Lumen and it was fantastic.

 Folk band playing at the old tavern.